KrithikaSendhilkumar/ML--Boosting-Algortihms/README.md

 # ML--Boosting-Algortihms
-A compact machine learning project demonstrating the power of boosting algorithms — including AdaBoost, Gradient Boosting, and XGBoost — for predictive modelling
+This repository showcases the implementation and comparison of popular boosting algorithms — AdaBoost, Gradient Boosting, and XGBoost — applied to structured datasets for regression task

+## Features
+- Clean implementation of boosting models
+- Performance evaluation using R2

+## 🛠 Tech Stack
+- Python
+- scikit-learn
+- XGBoost
+- pandas